ppy/osu-wiki/wiki/People/Elite_Nominators/en.md

 ## Notes

-[^formula-release-date]: This formula was first introduced in [Community Contributors 2025: Elite Nominators](https://osu.ppy.sh/home/news/2026-04-30-elite-nominators-2025).
+[^formula-release-date]: This formula was first introduced in the [Community Contributors 2025: Elite Nominators](https://osu.ppy.sh/home/news/2026-04-30-elite-nominators-2025) news post.
 [^reset-penalty-note]: Minor resets with a [severity](/wiki/People/Nomination_Assessment_Team/SEV_rating) rating of `0/0` are not included in this calculation.